Review: The Walking Dead: Episode 1 – A New Day

 The Walking Dead is an amazing game that will keep you hooked in the 3 to 4 hours you’ll be playing it.
-It makes you feel for the characters and be conscious of the decisions you’re making, at one point I slipped up and told one person too much and now I’m keeping my eye on them throughout the story because I don’t know if it’s going to come back to haunt me.
+It makes you feel for the characters and be conscious of the decisions you’re making, at one point I slipped up and told one person too much and now I’m keeping my eye on them throughout the story because I don’t know if it’s going to come back to bite me.
 I know I can restart the episode but that’s cheating and throwing away something Telltale worked hard on, making all these choices count.
 The story and events have you on your toes and restarting an episode devalues it into a basic “rinse and repeat” formula for gameplay.
 My advice?
-When you play the game stick with the choices you make the first time.
+When you play the game, stick with the choices you make the first time.

-With how much I love the game it’s a tough sell for anxiety.
-The world is a dark and dreary one with little hope and danger everywhere.
+To how much I love the game it’s a tough sell for anxiety.
+The world is a dark and dreary, one with little hope and danger everywhere.
 You’re always on your toes and you never know when you may need to make a choice or fend off an attack.
 If you’re feeling fine this is a game to get but I don’t think it’s going to alleviate many people’s anxiety symptoms.

 This review was based on the Xbox 360 version that was provided by the reviewer.